 In adults, insufficient iodine intake can lead to hypothyroidism.

-This can cause symptoms such as low energy levels, dry skin, tingling in hands and feet, forgetfulness, depression and weight gain (41).
+This can cause various symptoms, such as low energy levels, dry skin, tingling in your hands and feet, forgetfulness, depression, and weight gain (

 The RDA for adults is 150 mcg of iodine per day.
-Pregnant women should aim for 220 mcg per day, and those breastfeeding are recommended to further increase their daily intake to 290 mcg per day (44).
+Pregnant women should aim for 220 mcg per day, while those who are breastfeeding are recommended to further increase their daily intake to 290 mcg per day (44).

-Iodine levels in plant foods depend on the iodine content of the soil.
+Iodine levels in plant foods depend on the iodine content of the soil in which they were grown.
 For instance, food grown close to the ocean tends to be higher in iodine.

-The only foods considered to have consistently high iodine levels include iodized salt, seafood, seaweed and dairy products, which pick up iodine from solutions used to clean cows and farm equipment.
+The only foods considered to have consistently high iodine levels are iodized salt, seafood, seaweed, and dairy products, which pick up iodine from solutions used to clean cows and farm equipment.

 Half a teaspoon (2.5 ml) of iodized salt is sufficient to meet your daily needs.